wkoszek/me/source/blog/2017-02-06-how-much-software-engineer-should-invest-in-career-growth.html.md

 ## Where money goes

 Some departments require fixed amount of cash.
-Your kitchen stays the same.
+Your kitchen money stay the same.
 Cost of your entertainment and vacation stay at the similar level too, and are required to keep you healthy.
 One thing to know is that these departments don't bring much levarage, as it's unlikely you'll get ahead of